New coronavirus variants keep popping up. Here's what we know about them - KTVZ

 B.1.351

-variant first seen in South Africa called B.1.351 or 501Y.V2 was reported for the first time in the US Thursday, in South Carolina.
+The variant first seen in South Africa called B.1.351 or 501Y.V2 was reported for the first time in the US Thursday, in South Carolina.
+On Saturday, Maryland’s governor announced a sample from someone in the Baltimore area had also shown the characteristic mutation pattern of B.1.351.

-The two people lived in different parts of the state and neither had traveled recently, although Dr. Brannon Traxler, the health department’s interim public health director, declined to say whether that indicated the variant must be spreading in the community.
+None of the three people had any contact with one another and none had traveled recently.
+This suggests the variant has been spreading undetected in the communities.

 It’s been seen in more than 30 other countries, according to the World Health Organization.